iAmmar7/text-to-talk/README.md

 # text-to-talk

 **Text-to-Talk** is a FastAPI application providing APIs for text summarization and text-to-speech conversion.
-It utilizes pre-trained models from Hugging Face's Transformers library and the Bark model for TTS.
+It utilizes pre-trained models from Hugging Face's Transformers library using the Facebook's BART and the Suno Bark model for TTS.

 ## Features